RagnarB83/ash-documentation/docs/setup.rst

     geomeTRICOptimizer(fragment=H2Ofragment, theory=ORCAcalc, coordsystem='tric')

-If you get error message when launching python-jl or something similar:
+If you get error message when launching python3_ash or something similar:

 .. code-block:: shell

-    File "/path/to/envs/ashpy37/bin/python-jl", line 8, in <module>
+    File "/home/bjornsson/ash/python3_ash", line 9, in <module>
     sys.exit(main())
-    File "/path/to/miniconda3/envs/ashpy37/lib/python3.7/site-packages/julia/python_jl.py", line 114, in main
+    File "/home/bjornsson/.local/lib/python3.8/site-packages/julia/python_jl.py", line 114, in main
     execprog([julia, "-e", script_jl, "--"] + unused_args)
+    ...
     FileNotFoundError: [Errno 2] No such file or directory

-This means that the Python-Julia interface is not completely active yet.
+This means that the Python-Julia interface is not completely working.
 Check the following:

 1. Is Julia accessible from the shell?, i.e. does typing *julia* in the shell, launch the Julia interpreter ?
-If not then the PATH to Julia bin dir needs to set.
+If not then the PATH to Julia bin dir needs to set: export PATH=/path/to/julia/bin:$PATH See Step 5a-ii.
 2. Something went wrong in the installation of Julia or PyJulia in Step 5a or 5b.
+Go through these steps again.
 3. Make sure you are using the same Python-conda environment you used when you installed things.
-4. Setup PyCall for each Julia user environment (updates ~/.julia)
+4. Set up PyCall for each Julia user environment (this updates ~/.julia dir)